Cafes with a cause for food with heart

 9. Soul Food

-Soul Food was founded by Gerald Png in 2010 with his daughter, who has special needs, as inspiration.
-The restaurantโs spacious setting is near Redhill MRT Station, making it convenient for parties, and it has simple furniture that gives it an easygoing charm.
-Their daily menu is updated on their Facebook page once a week, and you can expect Western fare for lunch โ itโsย $30 in cash for a soup, a main, a dessert, and coffee or tea.
+Soul Food was founded by Gerald Png in 2010, inspired by his daughter who has special needs.
+The restaurant is near Redhill MRT Station, making it convenient for parties, and it has simple furniture that gives it an easygoing charm.
+Their daily menu is updated on their Facebook page once a week, and you can expect Western fare for lunch━it’s $38 for a starter soup, main, dessert, and coffee or tea.

 Opening hours: Tue-Fri 12pm to 2pm